MRTC 3100 class

-The MRTC 3100 class or CRRC Dalian 8MLB LRV is the class of second-generation uni-directional light rail vehicles (LRVs) built by CRRC Dalian.
+The MRTC 3100 class or CRRC Dalian 8MLB LRV is the class of second-generation uni-directional (Note: They are uni-directional in the sense of having a distinguishable front and back, where one end has both the cab and the pantograph.
+However, they can travel at either direction at full speed as a train via multiple-unit train control should they be connected together facing opposite directions.) light rail vehicles (LRVs) built by CRRC Dalian.
 Owned by the Philippine government and operated by the Department of Transportation (DOTr), these are used on Line 3 of the Manila Metro Rail Transit System since 2016.

 The trains were involved in legal issues and numerous controversies owing to its weight and incompatibility with the existing system, which the Metro Rail Transit Corporation (MRTC) raised that same year.
 The trains remained idle as these issues persisted, but in 2018, limited deployment commenced.
 It was repeatedly pulled from service and deployed erratically between 2019 and 2022, before being revived for regular operations in 2025.

 History

 Background and purchase

 With the ridership of the Line 3 already peaking at almost half of its 350,000 original daily capacity, there have been calls to purchase additional trains as early as 2008.
 Initially, in February 2013, the government was looking at buying 52 second-hand trains from Madrid Metro and Inekon Trams to immediately augment the problem, but after evaluation, the plan was dropped in June due to less advantageous timelines for delivery and higher maintenance costs.

 The first of three contracts of the Line 3 capacity expansion project, (Note: The other two covered the upgrade of the line's ancillary systems (power supply, overhead catenary, and railway tracks), and the signaling system.) which involves the procurement of 48 light rail vehicles, was opened for bidding on February 22, 2013.
 Sumitomo Corporation—the maintenance provider of the MRT-3 from 1999 to 2012—expressed interest in bidding for the contract.
 Among the firms that tendered were CSR Zhuzhou Electric Locomotive (later CRRC Zhuzhou Locomotive) and CNR Dalian Locomotive & Rolling Stock (later CRRC Dalian).
 CSR Zhuzhou was disqualified by the Department of Transportation and Communications (DOTC; later the Department of Transportation).
 CNR Dalian was the only firm left in the bidding process, and the firm was awarded the contract on January 16, 2014.